advanced-computer-lab-2023/Sonic-Clinic/README.md

 - **Comments:** Include comments where necessary to explain complex code sections or to provide context.
 Follow a consistent comment style.

+- The code style is enforced using eslint and prettier.
+The code style is enforced using pre-commit hooks and pre-commit github action.

 Before submitting a pull request, please ensure that your code sticks to these conventions.
 Consistent coding practices enhance collaboration and make the codebase more maintainable.